_Jamie_McDermaid.jpg)

 - Photographs entered must be taken in Scotland.
 Photographs taken in the last 5 years can be submitted.

-- Images submitted for judging should be no more than 3MG.
+- Images submitted for judging should be no more than 3MB.

-- Entrants can submit up to ten photos in total (in landscape orientation and as JPEGS) to the competition website.
+- Entrants can submit up to ten photos in total (in landscape orientation, in order to fit calendar specifications, and as JPEGS) to the competition website.
 To enter your photos, you will need to send them via WeTransfer (or any other transfer service) to photos@seabird.org.

 - All entries must include the species, date and location the photograph was taken, the name of the photographer.
 Please indicate the age of the entrant if under 18.